-The UA History Department awards more than $175,000 annually to qualified History and Classical Studies students.
+The Department of History and Classical Studies award dozens of substantial scholarships annually to qualified History and Classical Studies students.
 (History Second Majors are welcome to apply!)
 The application and review process takes place each spring semester, when scholarships are awarded for the upcoming academic year.
-To learn more about individual scholarships, deadlines, and requirements, download the History Scholarship Application below:

-The Department of History has five scholarship funds, from which we award approximately twenty undergraduate scholarships, some of which cover full tuition and fees.
+The History Department and Classical Studies have eight scholarship funds, from which we award undergraduate scholarships that often range into the thousands of dollars per student.
 Awards are based on academic performance and potential, not on need.
-These scholarships were established by people, many in business, who believe that majoring in history is excellent preparation for a wide range of professions, such as business, teaching, the nonprofit sector, public history, and public advocacy.
+These scholarships were established by people, many in business, who believe that studying history and classics is excellent preparation for a wide range of professions, such as business, teaching, the nonprofit sector, public history, and public advocacy.

 How to Apply

 Scholarships for History and Classical Studies were due Feb 24, 2023.